-The magnitude of potential impacts from exploration and development of oil and gas to water resources would be dependent on the specific activity, season, proximity to waterbodies, location in the watershed, upland and riparian vegetation condition, effectiveness of mitigation, and the time until reclamation success.
-Surface disturbance effects typically are localized, short-term, and have the potential to be reduced through vegetation reestablishment.
-As acres of surface-disturbance increase within a watershed, so could the effects on water resources.
+The magnitude of the impacts to water resources would be dependent on the specific activity, season, proximity to waterbodies, location in the watershed, upland and riparian vegetation condition, effectiveness of mitigation, and the time until reclamation success.
+Surface disturbance effects typically are localized, short-term, and occur from the time of implementation through vegetation reestablishment.
+As acres of surface-disturbance increase within a watershed, so would the potential effects on water resources.

-Oil and gas exploration and development of a lease parcel could cause the removal of vegetation, soil compaction, and soil disturbance in uplands within the watershed, 100-year floodplains of non-major streams, and non-riparian, ephemeral waterbodies.
+Oil and gas exploration and development of a lease parcel could cause the removal of vegetation, soil compaction, and soil disturbance in uplands within the watershed, floodplains of streams and rivers, waterbodies, and riparian and wetland areas.
 The potential effects from these activities could be accelerated erosion, increased overland flow, decreased infiltration, increased water temperature, channelization, and water quality degradation associated with increased sedimentation, turbidity, nutrients, metals, and other pollutants.
 Erosion potential can be further increased in the long term by soil compaction and low permeability surfacing (e.g. roads and well pads) which increases the energy and amount of overland flow by decreasing infiltration, which in turn changes flow characteristics, reduces groundwater recharge, and increases sedimentation and erosion (DEQ 2007).